iivanoo/covid-apps-observer/code/report_templates/global_template.md

 ### Mentioned servers

 We decompiled each app in order to look for all possible mentions of remote URLs.
 The mentioned URLs can refer to remote servers the the app is using for either sending or receiving information, web addresses for directing the user to an information website, and so on.

-It is important to note that this analysis is not meant to be complete and it is very prone to obfuscation.
+:warning: It is important to note that this analysis is not meant to be complete and it is very prone to obfuscation.
 The servers reported here are simply _mentioned_ somewhere in the code of the app and are meant to just give an indication about the "hooks" of the app towards external resources.
 For example, for an Android app it is normal to contact Google services in order to send/receive push notifications, or to contact the servers of analytics services for having real-time diagnostics about crashes of the app or bugs.

 This part of the analysis is based on the [Androguard][https://github.com/androguard/androguard] static analysis tool for identfying the raw URLs mentioned in the app; then, the information about each mentioned server is collected by performing a _whois_ lookup on the first-level domain present in the URL.